telerik/winforms-docs/buttons/toggleswitch/customizing-appearance/accessing-and-customizing-elements.md

 You can access and modify the style for different elements in __RadToggleSwitch__ by using the *Element hierarchy editor*.
 Before proceeding with this topic, it is recommended to get familiar with the [visual structure]({%slug winforms/buttons/toggleswitch/structure%}) of the __RadToggleSwitch__.

->caption Fig.1 Element hierarchy editor
+>caption Figure 1: Element hierarchy editor

 ![buttons-toggleswitch-accessing-and-customizing-elements 001](images/buttons-toggleswitch-accessing-and-customizing-elements001.png)

 ## Programmatically

 You can customize the nested elements at run time as well:
->caption Fig.2
+>caption Figure 2:

 ![buttons-toggleswitch-accessing-and-customizing-elements 002](images/buttons-toggleswitch-accessing-and-customizing-elements002.gif)